Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Unravelling mergers' host clusters with gravitational waves

-On the other hand, BHBs with initially smaller semi-major axes ($a\lesssim 10^{-2}$) yield a large probability for mergers to enter the $f_\gw\sim 1$ Hz regime with large eccentricities, $e>0.7$, possibly being observable by the Einstein Telescope in the coming years.
+The eccentricity distribution and the corresponding cumulative distribution for our rescaled systems are shown in Figure \ref{histoGWres}.
+As summarized in Table \ref{eccen}, the percentage of eccentric sources increases from $0.5 - 2 - 7 - 30 - 92 \%$ at frequencies $10-1-10^{-1}-10^{-2}-10^{-3}$ Hz, thus almost all mergers appear to be eccentric in the LISA observational band.
+Our results suggest that hard BHBs ejected in non-hierarchical triples maintain a quite large eccentricity while passing through the $10^{-3}-10^{-1}$ Hz frequency range.
+Hence, these eccentric sources could be observed with DECIGO and LISA, but they become nearly circular by the time they enter the LIGO frequency band due to circularization due to GWs \citep{samsing18c}.
+Note that here we consider only mergers with GW time below 14 Gyr.
+On the other hand, BHBs with initially smaller semi-major axes ($a_i\lesssim 10^{-2}$) yield a large probability for mergers to enter the $f_\gw\sim 1$ Hz regime with large eccentricities, $e>0.7$, possibly being observable by the Einstein Telescope in the coming years.
 Approximately a third of the BHBs shift from 0.1 Hz toward the LIGO/VIRGO band at $\sim 10$ Hz, $70\%$ of them having eccentricities above 0.1 as shown in Figure \ref{fGWres}.
-Note that this plot also suggests that sources possibly drifting toward the LIGO band form with initial eccentricities above $\sim 5\times 10^{-2}$, thus implying that they do not cross the LISA observational frequency range, as also suggested by \citep{samsing18b}.
+Note that this plot also suggests that sources possibly drifting toward the LIGO band form with initial eccentricities above $\sim 5\times 10^{-2}$, thus implying that they do not cross the LISA observational frequency range, as also suggested by \cite{samsing18b}.